rberrelleza/cnd-webpack-hot-server/README.md

 ### The Result

-This will start a server instance and begin listening for connections from `localhost` on the default port `35729`.
+This will start a server instance in your container and begin listening for connections from `localhost` on the default port `35729`.

 ## License